-At the beginning of the quarter, students are to fill out an evaluation form on each of his or her attending physicians and residents from the previous quarter.
-These evaluations are processed by the Director of Assessment and reviewed by the Department Chair.
+Each quarter, students are to fill out an evaluation form on each of his or her attending providers and residents from the previous quarter.
+These evaluations are processed by the Director of Assessment and reviewed by the Division Director of Clinical Education.

-Acknowledgement and Agreement:
+Article V. Acknowledgement and Agreement:

-The student Clinical Handbook of the Southwest College of Naturopathic Medicine (SCNM) is published to provide students with information about the clinical training program.
+The student Clinical Handbook of the Sonoran University of Health Sciences College of Naturopathic Medicine is published to provide students with information about the clinical training program.
 This handbook does not constitute a contract.
-SCNM reserve the right to make changes in the terms, conditions, regulations, rules, and policies set forth in this publication at any time and without notice; however, SCNM will try to communicate those changes with reasonable notice to all interested parties.
-Students are responsible for understanding and complying with all policies and procedures contained in this handbook and in other publications distributed by SCNM.
+Sonoran University of Health Sciences reserve the right to make changes in the terms, conditions, regulations, rules, and policies set forth in this publication at any time and without notice; however, Sonoran University will try to communicate those changes with reasonable notice to all interested parties.
+Students are responsible for understanding and complying with all policies and procedures contained in this handbook and in other publications distributed by Sonoran University.
 This handbook supersedes all previous editions.